SpeciesFileGroup/taxonworks_doc/faq/nomenclature.md

   The genus name have to be entered into the classification before the use.
 It may have to Root assigned as the parent, or, preferrably, the basic classification (class, order, family) could be provided as well.

-## How to record in the database a situation when a taxon, species or genus, is moved from one family to another
+## How to record in the database a situation when a taxon, species or genus, is moved from one family to another?

   Edit TaxonName task has a special section for this, *Classification*.
 Select the family-group name, and the relationship *Classified as*.
 This could be used for original placement of the taxon, or for the subsequent classification.
   Once the Taxon Name Relationship is created, assigne the citation using the radial annotator.

-## How to record a *nomen nudum* that was "subsequently validated"
+## How to record a *nomen nudum* that was "subsequently validated"?

   ICZN does not provide a procedure to "validate" a *nomen nudum*.
 Once unavailable, the taxon name keeps this status.
 The taxon could be described in a subsequent publication